Mass media in Albania

 Mass media in Albania refers to mass media outlets based in Albania.
 Television, magazines, and newspapers are all operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
-The Constitution of Albania guarantees freedom of speech.
-Albanian media are quite diverse, although politicised, and often influenced by business and political interests.
+The Constitution of Albania guarantees freedom of speech and freedom of the press, although the current socialist government led by Edi Rama generally does not respect these rights in practice.
+An overwhelming majority of the largest media in Albania are pro-government and actively censor any information critical and negative about it.
+The government and businesses actively influence and pressure the media.
+There are government restrictions on access to the Internet, such as the ban on TikTok.